camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

     You don't need hundreds of libraries included in your project when you are only using 2 or 3 at most, this is a great way to make mistakes.
     **Keep your project workspace clean.**

+* Pin names and numbers (for generic-functional parts i.e. common low-pin-count components)
+    + Pin numbers: should follow lower-case letter conventions if pin functions are available (e.g. bec for BJTs, gsd for MOSFETs ...etc), otherwise use standard numbers (e.g. 123...etc for connectors).
+    + Pin names: should describe pin functions if available (e.g. Base, Emitter, Collector for BJTs ...etc), otherwise use same numbers as pin number.

+* Pin names and numbers (for manufacturer parts)
+    + Pin numbers: Generally for high-pin-count parts, pin numbers should match numbers used in the datasheet, except for some common manufacturer parts (e.g. BJTs, MOSFETs, Diodes ...etc) where you should use lower-case letter convention (to allow for generic schematic-pcb part association)
+    + Pin names: should describe pin functions if available, otherwise use same numbers as pin number.

 ## 2. Symbol Library names (Naming Conventions)
 ---